sujayy1983/Home-Device-Automation-Framework/README.md

 ```
 Author: Sujayyendhiren Ramarao

-Description: Automate all the devices in your REST API based home network devices.
+Description: Automate all the REST API based home network devices.

             Key features of this micro web app:
              (i) Keeps learning all the devices in home network and their OS properties (If a device is hardened then OS info maynot be populated).